Raleigh Child Custody Attorneys

 When a married couple with children chooses to divorce or separate, one of the most difficult issues for both parents to deal with is reaching a child custody agreement that both agree on.
 Because of the importance, a child custody agreement has on both the lives of the children and the parents, this is frequently the most contentious issue that arises during a divorce proceeding.
 However, determining what type of custody you and your soon-to-be ex-spouse will have is critical to successfully completing the divorce process.

 As a parent, there are few things as important to you than the safety and well-being of your children.
 During a divorce, the first concern is often how to protect your children and ensure that their best interests are met.
 While this is often the goal of both parents, a contentious divorce can place the child in jeopardy and can cause undue distress for everyone involved.
 That’s why the Raleigh child custody lawyers of Marshall & Taylor PLLC have fought so hard to help individuals navigate the legal and physical custody process.
 We understand what you are going through, and we are here to help you achieve a positive resolution that ensures that you can remain in your child’s life in the manner that they need most.
-Contact us at 919-833-1040 to discuss your legal options and the road ahead.
+Contact us at 919-833-1040 to discuss your legal options and the road ahead and visit us here to learn more about our divorce practice.

 Why Do I Need a Custody Lawyer?